 (8 watts x 6 bulbs x 6 hours = 288 watt hours per day)

-This very simple example of operating a fridge, chest freezer and a half-dozen light bulbs adds up to 2,400 watts of energy consumed in a given day, or 2.4 kWh.
+This very simple example of operating a fridge, chest freezer and a half-dozen light bulbs adds up to 2,400 watt hours of energy consumed in a given day, or 2.4 kWh.

 Perhaps we add 800 watt hours as ‘extra’, which brings us to 3,000 watt hours of energy requirement (3 kWh).

 Now you need to discover the worst case scenario regarding the number of hours of ‘good’ direct sunlight that you might get per day in your geographical location.

 Lets say the worst case scenario for acquiring sunlight is during the middle of winter, and depending on your geographical location it might not be much.
 Let’s say (for example) worst case that you get 4 hours of good sunlight to provide electrical charging capability through your solar panels.
 This means that during those 4 hours, you will need to accumulate at least 3,000 watt hours of energy.

-3,000 (watts) divided by 4 (hours of good sunlight) equals 750 watts of solar panel power capacity to absorb and convert 4 hours of solar energy into 3 kWh of electricity (to be stored in a battery bank).
+3,000 (watt hours) divided by 4 (hours of good sunlight) equals 750 watts of solar panel power capacity to absorb and convert 4 hours of solar energy into 3 kWh of electricity (to be stored in a battery bank).